enthought/mayavi/docs/source/mayavi/installation.rst

 The bleeding edge: SVN
 ----------------------

-If you want to get the latest development version of Mayavi, we recommend that you check it out from SVN.
+If you want to get the latest development version of Mayavi (e.g. for developing Mayavi or contributing to the documentation), we recommend that you check it out from SVN.
 Mayavi depends on several packages that are part of ETS.
 It is highly likely that the in-development mayavi version may depend on some feature of an as yet